emmaC11/PP1-starwars/README.md

 ## Bugs Identified During Testing
 * When reducing the screen size, the movie section was not responsive and the movie boxes would squash together instead of spacing and starting a new line.
 To fix this error, I refactored the html code and removed the unique classes each movie had and replaced with one global container with divs.
-I added flex properties to this container and added the flex-wrap property, which makes the divs inside the container responsive
+I added flex properties to this container and added the flex-wrap property, which makes the divs inside the container responsive.
 * When reducing the screen size, the navbar elements would stack on top of eachother underneath the logo.
 To fix this error, I added a media query when the screen size is equal to or less than 720px.
 When the screen is this size, I add a display:none property to the logo for more spacing.
 I also reduce the margin and padding to make the elements align beside eachother neatly.
 * When reducing the screen size, the content inside the phrase cards was overflowing outside the container.
 To fix this bug, I added a media query when the screen size is equal to or less than 500px.
 In this query, I changed to opacity to 1 so the content is displayed and the hover effects are redundant.
 * When viewing the website on a large monitor at work, the site was not responsive.
 To fix this bug, I updated the css measurements from pixels to rem, making the site more reliable and responsive regardless of screen size.